bevansr/project_2-group/README.md

 * Contains the HTML code that drives the plots and references the required libraries
 * The static folder contains
   * the css folder with the formatting `CSS` information
-  * the data folder with the murals/landmarks data and boundary data used to plot
+  * the data folder with the murals/landmarks data and boundary data used to make plot
   * the html folder with the other three map/analysis/chart `HTML` files.
   * the js folder with `js` files to drive webpages
   * the image folder with icons and background images